The importance of balancing professional and personal

 Having said that, it some teamwork and comradery can be established in the law firm, this is certainly a positive.
 It is beneficial, after all, if employees can work together for the mutual benefit of the clients and the law firm to do great work.

 On a multiplicity of levels, this can be problematic to the workplace.
 Ultimately, this can result in the morale dropping in the workplace — when the hope of knowing others in the workplace was that it would build teamwork and comradery.
-It can also result in less getting done for the firms’ clients and the law firm due to the distractions that the casualness can create.
+It can also result in less getting done for the firm’s clients and the law firm due to the distractions that the casualness can create.

-In the end, it is a positive development if employees like working with their law firm partner, manager or supervisor or vice versa.
-At the same time, the balance always has to be firmly in the favor of professional versus personal if you want your law firm to be successful.
+In the end, it is a positive development if employees like working with their law firm partner, manager, or supervisor, or vice versa.
+At the same time, the balance always has to be firmly in favor of professional versus personal if you want your law firm to be successful.
 That’s why you should look for ways to ensure you are maintaining a professional law firm, work environment, while having a workplace where teamwork and comradely is promoted — on a purely professional level.

 If you have any thoughts, feel free to share them below.